Cornell Law School: Water Law

 Potential topics for projects can have national or international aspects.
 Previous projects have included Chinese and European water law, and the water rights of indigenous Americans.
 However, the Eastern US is especially rich in water issues.
 New York State is particularly endowed with major water resources.
 Examples are:

-- New York State includes a major part of the Great Lakes of St Lawrence system and hence is party to the Great Lakes Program with Canada.
+- Great Lakes Program.
+New York State includes a major part of the Great Lakes of St Lawrence system and hence is party to the Great Lakes Program with Canada.
 The challenges of this Program include issues of critical regional, national and international importance.

 Water law is challenged in application and practice.
 This offers excellent opportunities for students in the Water Law Clinic.
 The New York State Water Resources Institute works closely with federal, state, and local partners in addressing the multiple problems of water resource management.
 For example, Institute staff members are integral to the Hudson River Program.
 A particularly relevant partner is the Pace University Land Use Law Center.
 Such operational contacts provide for students in the Water Law Clinic the means for selecting meaningful and interesting projects that can be pursued with the assistance of the agencies, staff and individuals who have an interest in their outcome.
 The projects will provide experience in legal public service promoting the sustainability of our critical water resources.